 - J-1 Request Form signed by the dean.

-- If foreign national will not be compensated by UT Dallas, visitor must provide the following to HRM:
+- If foreign national will not be compensated by UT Dallas, visitor must provide the following to HR:

 - Letter from supporting institution stating amount of pay and length of time.

 - If support is from personal funds, foreign national must provide a copy of bank statement showing adequate funds.